Ramjet: Soviet Union

 In 1939, Merkulov did further ramjet tests using a two-stage rocket, the R-3.
-That August, he developed the first ramjet engine for use as an auxiliary motor of an aircraft, the DM-1.
+He developed the first ramjet engine for use as an auxiliary motor of an aircraft, the DM-1.
 The world's first ramjet-powered airplane flight took place in December 1940, using two DM-2 engines on a modified Polikarpov I-15.
 Merkulov designed a ramjet fighter "Samolet D" in 1941, which was never completed.
-Two of his DM-4 engines were installed on the Yak-7 PVRD fighter, during World War II.
+Two of his DM-4 engines were installed on the Yak-7 PVRD fighter during World War II.
 In 1940, the Kostikov-302 experimental plane was designed, powered by a liquid fuel rocket for take-off and ramjet engines for flight.
 That project was cancelled in 1944.

 In 1947, Mstislav Keldysh proposed a long-range antipodal bomber, similar to the Sänger-Bredt bomber, but powered by ramjet instead of rocket.
 In 1954, NPO Lavochkin and the Keldysh Institute began development of a Mach 3 ramjet-powered cruise missile, Burya.
-This project competed with the R-7 ICBM being developed by Sergei Korolev, and was cancelled in 1957.
+This project competed with the R-7 ICBM developed by Sergei Korolev, but was cancelled in 1957.